YonghaoXu/SEANet/README.md

 ```

 * Test for Synthia to Cityscapes.
   - For evaluation on Synthia to Cityscapes case, please replace the `test_mIoU` function in `evaluation.py` with the `test_mIoU16` function.
-Since there are only 16 categories in common in this case, the codes for writing the segmentation maps parts need to be further modified.
+Since there are only 16 categories in common in this case, the code for writing the segmentation maps parts needs to be further modified.
 If you want to share your implementation for this issue, please pull a request.

 ## Empirical Observations